utdata/rwdir/docs/02-intro.md

 There is only one chunk to run in this notebook, so:

 - Click on the green right-arrow to run the code.
+The keyboard command (from somewhere within the chunk) is *Cmd+Shift+Return*.

 You should get something like this: